LeonardoMeireles55/LeonardoMeireles55/README.md

 - Experience with automated testing using TDD, Jest, JUnit and Mockito
 - Application of SOLID principles during development
-- Experience with relational databases (PostgreSQL, MariaDB, MySQL)
+- Experience with relational databases (PostgreSQL, MariaDB, MySQL, SQL Server)
 - Server configuration using Ubuntu Server on DigitalOcean VPS
 - Collaborated with Open-Source project Hibernate contributing with documentation fixes
 - CI/CD pipeline implementation using Github actions and Docker hub